JEngTherm/EngThermBase.jl/README.md

 ```

 Either "based-" and "whole-" amounts — respectively `BasedAmt`, and `WholeAmt` — distinguishes
-whether the quantity (amount) is a **property**, i.e., a thermodynamic state function, whose
+whether the quantity (amount) is a:

+- **property**, i.e., a thermodynamic state function, whose variation are
-variation are process-path-independent and have an exact differential; or an **interaction**,
+  process-path-independent and have an exact differential; or an

-whose value is process-path-dependent and do not have exact differentials.
+- **interaction**, whose value is process-path-dependent and have an inexact differential; or an

+- **unranked** one, i.e., one who is not classified in the above scheme.

 - `AMOUNTS`: whether properties or interactions, based or otherwise thermodynamic quantities,